From $80K to $100K per Month: The 6-Month Leadership Transition

 Choice Made: Redesign positioning and launch enterprise tier with adjusted pricing.

 Application: Don’t wait for permission to serve higher-paying clients.
-Adjust positioning, raise prices, and deliver the same quality with enterprise expectations.
+Adjust your positioning, raise your prices, and deliver the same quality of work, but matched to enterprise expectations.

 Decision 10: Hours Reduction (Month 19-20)